 It's not enough to simply be an acquirer.
 As deal competition grows and new innovation moves existing technologies and leaders to irrelevance at an unprecedented rate, companies must become advantaged acquirers.
 These are the companies that focus less on news cycle headlines and more on the structural framework that underpins every M&A decision.

 All companies can tap into the benefits of being an advantaged acquirer.
 But to be one, portfolios must begin to look distinctively different.
 Acquired companies and those deal targets in sight must be treated or pursued differently.
-From acquisition strategy through the due diligence process to integration strategy, criteria and priorities for deal-making must change.
+From acquisition strategy through the M&A due diligence process to integration strategy, criteria and priorities for deal-making must change.
 According to Deloitte, these nine distinctives are present in the portfolios of the world’s most successful acquirers.

 01. Competitively Positioned

 Advantaged acquirers recognize the markets where they have some inherent advantage or can quickly create one.
 For these companies, the goal is not to win in every market or, by default, try to expand to every adjacent market for expansion’s sake.
 Their goal is to win in the market in which they have carved a strong position and defensible competency.
 They are the opposite of the company caught up in the exuberance of cheap cash and aggressive deal making.

 An advantaged acquirer will embrace a M&A strategy that features a healthy balance of innovation targeting.
 A portfolio that values future innovation will sow seeds for growth across a variety of opportunities (short, mid, and long-term) and various levels of risk and reward.
 Deloitte refers to this as the Innovation Ambition Matrix and recognizes that leaders keep consistent balance between transformational, adjacent and core investments.
 While emerging technology and future industry winners will never be certain bets, targeting highly innovative opportunities will provide healthy portfolio diversification and upside return exposure.